christiankoning/AR_Car_Configurator/README.md

 ## Light Estimation

 Light estimation script provided in this project makes the model adept to the light in the physical environment.
-The model will blend in with it's phyisical surrounding providing a more realistic look to the model.
+The model will blend in with it's physical surrounding providing a more realistic look to the model.

 ## Models